Lives Remembered: Slaves in the 1700s and 1800s

 The name 'Scipio Africanus' was given to the boy either by the Earl, or by a previous owner.
 Names of Roman origin were frequently chosen for slaves.

 According to Scipio's headstone he died in 1720, aged 18.
-The elaborateness of his headstone and footstone in St Mary's Churchyard, Henbury, Bristol BS10 7QF suggests that he was well thought of by the Earl of Suffolk.
+The elaborateness of his headstone and footstone in St Mary's Churchyard, Henbury, Bristol BS10 7QF (listed Grade II*) suggests that he was well thought of by the Earl of Suffolk.
 The grave was one of the first in England for a man born a slave and is in excellent condition.

 Philip Scipio's gravestone is on the north-west exterior wall of St Martin's Church, Werrington, Cornwall PL15 8TP.

 Philip was a servant to the Duke of Wharton.
 Later he was personal servant to Lady Lucy Morice who had the memorial stone erected.
 He was buried in 1784, aged 18.
 See the full inscription on the Black Networking Group site of Devon gravestones.

 "Here lies the body of I.D. a native of Africa who died in this Town April 19th, 1801."